 • Diversity - There is an opportunity to gain greater variability of vertical and horizontal stand structure in some stands.
+Some of the mid-aged stands proposed for thinning do not have the desired mix of tree species and are relatively uniform in terms of tree size and spacing.
+Thinning techniques can be adjusted in certain areas where site-specific needs are identified to achieve both larger tree size and greater variability.
 There is an opportunity to make some of these changes in Riparian Reserves, Late-successional Reserves and Matrix to promote desired conditions in these land allocations.
 These desired conditions are described in the Forest Plan on page Four-67 and in the Northwest Forest Plan on pages B-5, B-6 and C-32.
 The accomplishment of this is measured by acres treated, the change in tree species composition, the change in the abundance of other desired plants, the change in vertical canopy layers, the change in horizontal structure with skips and gaps, and the changes to snags and down logs.
 See sections 1.3.1.5, 2.4, 3.1, 3.2 & 3.8.

 Diversity of forests and stands is a complex topic.
-During the early stages of this planning effort, the scale of the opportunity to address diversity was considered and focused on the stands needing thinning and not on a landscape scale.
+During the early stages of this planning effort, the scale of the opportunity to address diversity was considered and focused on the stands needing thinning.